 Korda 'Move Your Body (To The Sound)' (Club Mix)

-Another track that starts out with a chord progression as lush as one of Michael Angelo's brush strokes, Korda was a slice of whimsical house straight outta the vault of Alex Neri.
-Like a good pizza, it's the track's simplicity at the heart of this track.
-The pads chords don't change, the bassline stays the same, impeccably engineered breaks keep the track rolling and a stabbing piano links with a rhythmic vocal to make for a merry-go-round that you don't want to get off.
+Another track that starts out with a chord progression as lush as one of Michelangelo's brush strokes, Korda was a producer of whimsical house straight outta the vault of Alex Neri.
+Like a good pizza, this track success for its simplicity.
+The pad chords don't change, the bassline stays the same, impeccably engineered breaks keep the track rolling and a stabbing piano links with a rhythmic vocal to make for a merry-go-round that you don't want to get off.

 High Tide 'Time Unlimited'

 Released in 1990, High Tide's 'Time Unlimited' is one of this list's standout tracks, partly because it sounds like something that could have been released by HNNY or Lay-Far last week.
 An ingenious use of a harp sample is the key to this track, as well as being packed with Balearic vibes courtesy of an acoustic guitar solo at the end.
 A real pick-me up until you realised it's retailing for over £250 on Discogs.